SaritaChiquita/CSE455/index.md

 ### Previous work (including what you used for your method i.e. pretrained models)
 - I gathered lots of inspiration from the Pytorch tutorials that were posted on Tuesdays.
 When I started creating my classifier, I wanted to create something solely from scratch and after running my CNN and seeing the extremely low accuracy rate for both training and testing, I decided to follow advice that I received during office hours and build my project off of the tutorial base.
 - I also wanted to use a pretrained model to help with my accuracy issue.
 When I first began, my testing accuracy was less than 1%, which given my small initial testing dataset, was less than randomly choosing one of the twelve bird names I was testing
 - I started with using EfficientNet because it is a pyvision pretrained model that utilizes BirdSnap and I thought that it might help me acheive a higher accuracy...
 But it did not.
+I spent days training and altering different aspects of the model on a subset of the Birds! data set and got very good training and testing accuracy.
+When I began to use the entire dataset, everything changed and my accuracy for both was very low.
 - Next, I experimented with ResNet 50, a 50 layer artificial neural network and after experiementing with different data augmentations, learning rates, and number of epochs, I was able to increase my training and testing accuracy.

 ### Your approach